dotmesh-io/dotscience-roadsigns/ds-run-demo/README.md

 cd dotscience-roadsigns/ds-run-demo
 ```

-## log into dotscience from ds
+## follow the instructions in the web ui

-follow the instructions in the web interface around "Log into dotscience..."
+follow the instructions in the web interface from "Install the dotscience (ds) client" up to and including "Log into dotscience..."

 ## upload signnames.csv